Dutch dialects and varieties: Suriname

 Surinamese Dutch is a Dutch dialect spoken as a native language by about 80% of the bilingual population in Suriname.
 Dutch is the sole official language of Suriname.

 Indonesia

 Indonesian Dutch is still spoken by some older residents in the former Dutch colonies of Indonesia, Dutch East Indies, where they speak a 19th to 20th century Dutch dialect.

 North America

 Until the early 20th century, variants of Dutch were still spoken by some descendants of Dutch colonies in the United States.
-Nowadays, there are only a few semi-speakers of these dialects left, or the dialect went extinct already.
+Nowadays, there are only a few semi-speakers of these dialects left, or the dialect has gone extinct already.